shawenyao/jekyll-now/about.md

 <br>

-Hello world.

-I enjoy data visualization, algorithm optimization and occasionally, building LEGO sets.
+An enthusiast of data visualization, algorithm optimization and occasionally, building LEGO sets.
 For more information, check out the links below.

 <br>